ericsonga/APCSAReview/_sources/Unit4-Iteration/FRQcalendar.rst

 Next, plan your loop.

+.. reveal:: call_loop_type_r1
+   :showtitle: Reveal Problem
+   :hidetitle: Hide Problem
+   :optional:

     .. mchoice:: callooptype
         :practice: T
         :answer_a: for loop
         :answer_b: while loop
         :correct: a
         :feedback_a: Use a for loop when you know how many times a loop needs to execute.
         :feedback_b: Although you could use a while loop.
 It is  easier to use a for loop in this case.
 Use a while loop when you don't know how many times a loop needs to execute.

         Which loop should you use to count the number of leap years between year1 and year2?

+.. reveal:: call_loop_type_r2
+   :showtitle: Reveal Problem
+   :hidetitle: Hide Problem
+   :optional:

     .. mchoice:: calloop2
         :practice: T
         :answer_a: Loop from 0 to year1
         :answer_b: Loop from 0 to year2
         :answer_c: Loop from 2020 to 2030
         :answer_d: Loop from year1 to year2
         :correct: d
         :feedback_a: You need to count the leap years between year1 and year2.
 The problem does not mention starting at year 0.
         :feedback_b: You need to count the leap years between year1 and year2.
 The problem does not mention starting at year 0.
         :feedback_c: You need to count the leap years between year1 and year2.
 The problem does not mention starting at year 2020.
         :feedback_d: You need to count the leap years between year1 and year2.

         What is the starting and ending values for the loop to count the leap years between year 1 and year 2?

 It is usually easiest to use a **for loop** if you know how many times the loop should execute using the given information.
 Figure out what the initial and ending values of the loop variable should be.
 Some of the method parameters will usually be used for these.
 In this case, we need to loop from year1 to year2.
 The preconditions stated for the method tells us that we don't have to worry about year1 and year2 being out of order or below 0.
 So don't waste time on error-checking these values.
 Here's a possible loop: